viann980/kasirku/README.md

 ## Migrate & Push Database

-1. Run the `npx prism migrate dev` command to create a new table in the database.
+1. Run the `npx prisma migrate dev` command to create a new table in the database.
 2. Run the `npm run db:push` command to push the changes to the database.